 How Effective is Vasectomy?

 Vasectomy is very effective and much more effective than condoms or the ‘pill” in preventing unwanted pregnancies.
 The long-term success rate of vasectomy is 99.9%.

 Vasectomy is not effective immediately as there is residual sperm in the “tubing”.
 It typically takes 3 months for a man to become sterile.
 The man should continue using other birth control methods after vasectomy until two post-vasectomy semen specimens show no sperm.
 These are usually performed 12 weeks after the vasectomy.

 Vasectomy is less invasive and less risky than tubal ligation in women.
 It is also less costly.

 Read real stories of men who underwent no-scalpel vasectomy at New York Urology Specialists.

 Who is a Candidate for Vasectomy?

-Men who are not interested in having children in the future are appropriate candidates for vasectomy.
-Age when men get vasectomy varies depending on individual circumstances.
+Men who are not interested in having children in the future are appropriate candidates for a vasectomy.
+Age, when men get a vasectomy, varies depending on individual circumstances.